nishant2k01/Admin-DashBoard-FullStack/README.md

 ## 🚀 Features

-- A complete MERN React Admin Dashboard that customized in both Dark & Light Mode.
+- A complete MERN Admin Dashboard that customized in both Dark & Light Mode.
-- It contains multiple screen for different different users.
+- It contains multiple Ecommerce screen for different users.

 ## 🧰 Technologies Used